stephengold/Libbulletjme/README.md

 ## History

-The evolution of the project is chronicled in [its release log][log].
+The evolution of this project is chronicled in
+[its release log][log].

 The C++ glue code for Bullet was originally copied from `jme3-bullet-native`, a library of [jMonkeyEngine][jme].